LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 redirect_from:
   - about-goals.html
 ---
-Each campaign within LiveEngage has a campaign goal, which signifies what the campaign hopes to achieve.
+Each campaign within LiveEngage has a campaign goal, which describes what the campaign hopes to achieve.
 By selecting a goal, you can track the performance of your campaigns and understand their value to your business.
-Once you create a goal it will be added to the goals library and you can re-use it in future campaigns.
+Once you create a goal it will be added to the goals library and you can reuse it in future campaigns.

-The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, _complete a service journey_, _generate leads_, or _sell a product or service_.
+The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, _sell product/service_, _Generate leads_, or _Increase page views_.
 Choose from a variety of customizable goals that can be used as criteria for success.
 LivePerson will track and display each of the goals reached as conversions on the data bar.

 ![](/img/campaign-goals-1.png)

-The list of your campaigns appears on the **Campaigns tab**, and includes a data bar, and the details of your campaigns.
+Your campaigns are available from the **Manage campaigns and engagements** button.
+The Campaigns page includes a data bar, and the details of your campaigns.

 ## How to set a goal

-1. From the Campaign page, click Add goal to access the Goal Library.
+1. From the Campaigns page, select an existing campaign or click the "+ Add campaign" button.

-{:start="2"}
+2. Edit the existing Campaign goal for an existing campaign or select "+ Add Goal" for a new campaign.

+{:start="3"}
-2. To configure a new goal, click Add new.
+2. To create a new goal, click "Add new".
 The different types of goals are available on the next screen.

 ![](/img/campaign-goals-2.png)

-{:start="3"}
+{:start="4"}
 3. Once a goal has been created, it will appear in the Goal Library and can be reused in this and future campaigns.

 ![](/img/campaign-goals-3.png)

-## What kind of goals can I choose from?
+## What type of goals can I choose from?

-There are five goal types to choose from: **generate leads, sell product/service, service activity complete, increase page views** and **other** (which enables you to define your own goal type).
+There are five goal types to choose from: **Sell product/service, Generate leads, Service activity complete, Increase page views** and **other** (which enables you to define your own goal type).
 Let’s look at sample use cases for three of these goals:

-### 1. Sell product/service goal
+### 1. Sell product/service goal type

 **Use case:** Max’s Diamond Jewelry